Zoho University Redefines Employment Criteria, Turns Young Students into Professional Programmers

 And before you think it, the program isn’t any sort of coffee-fetching intern-mill.
 The company prides itself on the university program, as its graduates now form 15% of the 3,500 employee workforce — 30 of whom are in leadership positions, according to the Zoho homepage.

 The program provides students with an alternative to the usual academic path by appealing to millennials who are facing sky high tuition costs.
-Instead of university degrees, students are given professional certificates and an opportunity to work at multi-million dollar empire, earning salaries higher than the average engineering university graduates (Rs 8,000 while studying, Rs 30,000 after graduation), according to Economic Times.
+Instead of university degrees, students are given professional certificates and an opportunity to work at a multi-million dollar empire, earning salaries higher than the average engineering university graduates (Rs 8,000 while studying, Rs 30,000 after graduation), according to Economic Times.

 Students of the academy study without the stress of exams or deadlines.
 They prepare for their classes with a video curriculum created by the company and later discuss their topics in class.